lookell/glider-pro-windows/README.md

+# Glider PRO for Windows

 This repository contains the source code of Glider PRO, ported to run on the Windows operating system.
+It requires Windows XP or later.

-The original source code repository, where this code originates from, is located at <https://github.com/softdorothy/glider_pro>.
+The original source code repository, where this code originates from, can be found at <https://github.com/softdorothy/glider_pro>.

+Glider PRO's source code (the original code plus my modifications) are licensed under the GNU General Public License.
+This license is in `GPLv2-LICENSE.md`, in the main project folder.
+The `resfork-extract` tool is licensed under the MIT License.
+This license is in the `Tools/resfork-extract` folder.

 The original `README.md` file is reproduced below.